 How to Freeze Cooked Thanksgiving Turkey

 The rest of the meat is removed from the bird and put into individual freezer bags with a bit of turkey broth and then placed into a Tupperware container and into the freezer.
-I go to great lengths to make sure freezer burn won’t touch my turkey.
+If you couldn’t tell, I go to great lengths to make sure freezer burn won’t touch my turkey.

 The frozen meat will last for a couple months.
 BUT- you need to be sure to put broth (1/3 to ½ cup) in each bag of meat because freezing tends to dry out the turkey.
 The broth will help it keep moist and will act as a baste when the meat is thawing.